rism-digital/rism.info/_posts/en/2023-12/2023-12-07-new-rism-online.md

 In addition to the new DIAMM integration, a number of user interface improvements have been made.
 Some of the new features include:

  - An “Active filters” section for seeing, at a glance, all search terms that are currently active
  - Icons in search results help to better visually distinguish record types.
-They are described here: https://rism.online/about/help
+They are described on the [RISM Online Help page](https://rism.online/about/help){:blank}.
  - Improvements to page layout on screens of different sizes
  - Improvements to the Incipit search and display, including downloading an image of the incipit for use in papers, presentations, or websites
  - Many improvements to our languages and translations